Home

 Dear readers,

-As usual, our contributions reflect global realities – in this issue, contributors are from Bosnia and Herzegovina, Greece, India, Israel, Italy, Norway, Slovakia, Turkey and the United Kingdom.
+As usual, our contributions reflect global realities – in this issue, contributors are from Argentina, Croatia,France, India, Iran, Israel, Italy, Oman, Pakistan, Slovakia, Thailand and the United Kingdom.

-We continue with our two serialised contributions: by Penny Ur – in this issue on the native English teacher – and by Sandra Piai on her personal reflections on an incredible learning journey.
+We continue with our two serialised contributions: by Penny Ur – in this issue on “Digital Dilemmas” and by Sandra Piai continuing her personal reflections on an incredible learning journey.
+We have an interview with Berislav Božanović – “The Power of Leadership Learned Through Teaching” – interviewed by Jana Chynoradská, as we continue our collaboration with the Learn & Lead Innovation network.

 As always, we continue to support and promote our sister magazine Humanising Language Teaching https://www.hltmag.co.uk/oct25/